Frederick Douglass “Fritz” Pollard becomes the first African-American coach in the National Football League and one of the NFL’s first players.

 Charles W. Follis becomes the nation’s first African American professional football player

-Follis entered the College of Wooster in 1901 where he could’ve lent his athletic talents to the college’s squad, but instead opted to suit up for the town’s amateur football team, the Wooster Athletic Association in Ohio.
-The explosive play of the six-foot, 200 pound halfback soon earned him the nickname “The Black Cyclone.”
+Follis entered the College of Wooster in 1901, where he could’ve lent his athletic talents to the college’s squad.
+Instead, he opted to join the town’s amateur football team, the Wooster Athletic Association in Ohio.
+The explosive play of the six-foot, 200-pound halfback soon earned him the nickname “The Black Cyclone.”

 In 1902 and 1903 Follis played for the Shelby Athletic Club in rural Shleby, Ohio, and the following year signed a contract with the club, later the Shleby Blues.
 As soon as he signed he officially became the first African-American football player.
 Though the sport allowed Follis to join its ranks, he still had to face taunts and slurs from fans because of his color.
 And it didn’t end with merely words, as opposing players routinely targeted Follis with rough play that sometimes ended with injuries.
 In 1906, on the Thanksgiving Day game, Follis suffered a career-ending injury.